The Háifoss Hike, Iceland

 Inside the gorge, there are a few good vantage points – personally, the best one I have found is a huge boulder you can step on, as that places you almost in the middle of the river.
 This means you can use the river as your main leading line.

 I recommend using ultra-wide lenses here; Haifoss is a gigantic waterfall, and you can get close to it.
 Same for the gorge.
-This is one of the few situations I wished I had something a little wider than 14mms.
+This is one of the few situations I wish I had something a little wider than 14mm.

-All in all, The Haifoss Hike is a spectacular one.
-It offers several different photo opportunities, even if the location is mainly known for just one waterfall.
+All in all, the Haifoss Hike is a spectacular one.
+Here you’ll find several different photo opportunities, even if the location is mainly known for just one waterfall.

 Where to Stay

-There are few options nearby, the closest being the Highland centre Hrauneyjar or a few guesthouses along road 32.
-Not a particularly cheap accommodation though, especially during high season.
-There also are some camping grounds or hotels a little further down the road or along road 26.
+There are a few options nearby, the closest being the Highland centre Hrauneyjar or a few guesthouses along road 32.
+Not a particularly cheap accommodation, though, especially during high season.
+There are also some camping grounds or hotels a little further down the road or along road 26.

 Additional Resources